alcatrazEscapee/nios-ii-assembly-compiler/README.md

 ### Control Statements

 Precompiled Assembly comes with three main control blocks: `if`, `else`, and `while`.
-(Note that the `while` loop closer resembles a `do-while` loop in most languages, as it will always execute at least once)
+(Note that the `while` loop closer resembles a `do-while` loop in most languages, as it will always execute at least once).
+It also includes a `return` keyword to immediately break out of a function.

 Syntax for `if`:
 ```